yunhygkim/dcshell/README.md

 	These commands compile the code and create a "cshell" file linked to the execution file.

-* To run the provided code, please type the command below:
+* To run the provided code, please type the command below in the root dirctory:

 		$ ./cshell <model_1.obj> <model_2.obj> ... <model_n.obj>